lapislang/reference/comments.md

 They are only written outside of function bodies and are bound to a function, a variable declaration, etc.
 They may be exported in header files by the compiler and can be used to generate easily readable documentation.

+If misplaced, the compiler will warn the programmer and ignore them.

 The content of a documentation comment is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Additionally, there are special fields that can be added to a documentation comment, which are prefixed by `@`.